totaltube/frontend/docs/Docs.md

 * `get_categories_list` - function to get categories list.
 It accepts variable amount of params as pairs where first is param name and second is param value.
 Possible param names are `"lang"`, `"page"`, `"amount"`, `"sort"` (can be `"title"`, `"total"`, `"popular"`).
 The result is of type [CategoryResults](Types.md#categoryresults).
 * `get_channels_list` - function to get channels list.
 It accepts variable amount of params as pairs where first is param name and second is param value.
 Possible param names are `"lang"`, `"page"`, `"amount"`, `"sort"` (can be `"title"`, `"total"`, `"popular"`).
 The result is of type [ChannelResults](Types.md#channelresults)
 * `get_category_top` - function to get top content in category.
 It accepts variable amount of params as pairs where first is param name and second is param value.
 Possible param names are:
+* `get_top_searches` - function to get top searches.
+It accepts variable amount of params as pairs where first is param name and second is param value.
+Possible param names are `"lang"` and `"amount"`.
+The result is array of [TopSearch](Types.md#topsearch)
+* `get_random_searches` - function to get random searches.
+It accepts variable amount of params as pairs where first is param name and second is param value.
+Possible param names are `"lang"`, `"amount"` and `"min_searches"`.
+The result is array of [TopSearch](Types.md#topsearch)
   * `lang` - language of content items, defaults to current page language.
   * `page` - for pagination from 1, default 1.
   * `category_id` - category numeric id for which to get the top.
 Either `category_id` or `category_slug` is required.